cuijiyao01/docker-k8s-training/kubernetes/exercise_07_helm.md

 `helm install --name <any-name> stable/chaoskube --set namespaces=<your-namespace> --tiller-namespace <your-namespace>` It installs eveything that is associated to the chart into your namespace.
 Note the `--set` flag, it specifies a parameter of chart.
 Check the github page mentioned above again, if you want to learn what it does and which other parameters are available.

+## Step 4: inspect your chaoskube
-Next, check your installation by running
+Next, check your installation by running `helm list --tiller-namespace <your-namespace>`.
+It returns all installed releases including your chaoskube.
+You can reference it by its name.
-`helm list --tiller-namespace <your-namespace>`
+Get more information by running `helm status <your-releases-name> --tiller-namespace <your-namespace>`

-Also check the resources running inside your kubernetes namespace.
-Don't forget to look into the logs of the chaoskube.
+Also check the pods running inside your kubernetes namespace.
+Don't forget to look into the logs of the chaoskube to see what would have happened with the dry-run flag set.
+`kubectl logs -f pod/<your chaoskube-pod-name>`

-# Step 4 (optional): clean-up
+# Step 5: clean-up
 Clean up by deleting the chaoskube:
-`helm delete <name-given-to-your-release> --tiller-namespace <your-namespace>`
+`helm delete <your-releases-name> --tiller-namespace <your-namespace>`

+Now run `helm status <your-releases-name>` again.
+Though the pod has been removed from kubernetes, there are still meta information available.
+To completely remove the list use `helm delete --purge <your-releases-name> --tiller-namespace <your-namespace>`.